Los Angeles County sheriff's deputy dies after being shot in his patrol car by an unknown assailant

 Clinkunbroomer, who transferred to the Palmdale station in July 2018, was a third-generation officer who followed his grandfather and father into the sheriff’s department, Luna said.

+“In this time of mourning, we honor this legacy and send our deepest sympathies to Deputy Clinkunbroomer’s fiancée, his loved ones, and the men and women of the Los Angeles County Sheriff’s Department," Newsom said in a statement Sunday.
+“Deputy Clinkunbroomer’s devotion to community and country will never be forgotten.”

-The sheriff added that his department was working closely with representatives from the city of Palmdale, about 61 miles (98.1 kilometers) northeast of Los Angeles.
+The sheriff said his department was working closely with representatives from the city of Palmdale, about 61 miles (98 kilometers) northeast of Los Angeles.

-“Palmdale loves the sheriff’s deputies and the deputies take very good care of Palmdale and love our community back," Mayor Laura Bettencourt said at the press conference.
-“The person that did this is a coward and they will be caught.”
+“Palmdale loves the sheriff’s deputies, and the deputies take very good care of Palmdale and love our community back," Mayor Laura Bettencourt said at the news conference.
+“The person that did this is a coward. and they will be caught.”

-“It is sickening, heartbreaking news,” Republican state Sen. Scott Wilk, who represents Palmdale, posted earlier in the evening on X, the platform formerly known as Twitter.
+“It is sickening, heartbreaking news,” Republican state Sen. Scott Wilk, who represents Palmdale, posted Saturday evening on X, the platform formerly known as Twitter.

+A vigil for Clinkunbroomer was scheduled for Sunday evening outside the Palmdale sheriff's station.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.